lienebriede/habit-api/README.md

 It is not possible to create a habit stack with all habit fields (both predefined and custom) left empty.
 At least one habit field must be provided for each position in the stack (either predefined or custom).

+### HabitStackingLog Model

+The `HabitStackingLog` model tracks the progress of a user's habit stack on a daily basis.
+It records whether a habit has been completed for a specific user on a given date, allowing for progress tracking over time.

+*Fields:*

+- `habit_stack`: A ForeignKey linking to the `HabitStacking` model, which represents the user's habit stack.
+- `user`: A ForeignKey linking to the built-in `User` model, indicating which user the log belongs to.
+- `date`: A DateField that records the date for the log entry, which corresponds to the specific day the habit stacking progress is being tracked.
+- `completed`: A BooleanField that indicates whether the user has completed the habit stack for the given day.
+The default value is False.

 # API Endpoints

 | URL | Notes | HTTP Method | CRUD Operations |